Ahmedsaed/100-days-of-code/README.md

 - Participated in google hash code 2022 Qualification round

-**Thoughts:** The problem statment was very weird.
+**Thoughts:** The problem statement was very weird.
 I have never seen such a problem in my life

 **Link to Work:** [Solution](https://github.com/Ahmedsaed/Hash-Code-2022)